 June 2: We returned a couple of days later for another afternoon session, after cragging that morning at El Cap base.
 The plan was to link Beverly's Tower (5.10a) and Wheat Thin (5.10c, 1p).
 Rob would lead the former and I would lead the latter.
 Rob kept up his end of the deal, leading the super fun Beverly's Tower (5.10a) and I started up Wheat Thin (5.10c) but got squeamish about the punchy flake lieback moves between spaced bolts and bailed.
 Darn it.
 It looked like a fun route!
 By the time we rapped down it was getting late so we decided to call it a day.

 June 6: I had a job interview (via Zoom) in the morning, so this made for a good day to return to the Cookie for another late afternoon/evening of cragging.
+We did a two-pitch link-up of Catchy (5.10d, 1p) to Catchy Corner (5.11a, 1p), two stellar pitches of crack climbing.
+Rob led the first and I led the latter.
+Onsights and redpoints all around.

 Photos